The Texas Senate is deliberating at Republican Attorney General Ken Paxton’s impeachment trial

 The last word of closing arguments came from one of Paxton's former friends, Republican state Rep. Jeff Leach, who said he "loved" his onetime political mentor and that they attended church together.
 Still, he told senators, Paxton deserved punishment.

 One of the impeachment articles centers on an alleged extramarital affair Paxton had with Laura Olson, who worked for Paul.
-It alleges that that Paul's hiring of Olson amounted to a bribe.
+It alleges that Paul's hiring of Olson amounted to a bribe.
 She was called to the witness stand but ultimately never testified.
+Another article alleges the developer also bribed Paxton by paying for his home renovations.

-The verdict will be decided by 30 state senators, most of them Republicans.
+The verdict will be decided by 30 of the 31 state senators, most of them Republicans.
 Convicting Paxton on any of the 16 articles of impeachment requires a two-thirds majority, meaning if all 12 Democrats vote to convict, they would need nine Republicans to join them.

 Deliberations will be done privately.
 Republican Lt.
 Gov. Dan Patrick has said the trial will continue through the weekend if necessary.